Polysonic Wind Tunnel Testing

 Blowdowns per day: 4 - 6 (typ.)

-*rates are subject to change; for additional details on facilities and capabilities please visit the PSWT website at http://polysonic.fsu.edu/
+*Rates are subject to change.
+For additional details on facilities and capabilities please contact Dr. Rajan Kumar or visit the PSWT website at http://polysonic.fsu.edu/

 Dr. Rajan Kumar

-Assistant Professor & Technical Program Coordinator for FCAAP
+Associate Professor & Technical Program Coordinator for Polysonic Wind Tunnel